btrieger/declarative-tap/README.md

 1. Create new file `tap-install-config.yml` in `gitops`, reusing content from [`tap-install-config.yml.tpl`](gitops/tap-install-config.yml.tpl).
 Edit this file accordingly:
+    * Change all $DOMAIN_NAME entries to the domain name of your lab instance
+    * Change all $BUCKET_URL entries to the full bucket url used by your lab instance

 1. Do the same with [`tap-install-secrets.yml.tpl`](gitops/tap-install-secrets.yml.tpl)
 by creating `tap-install-secrets.yml`:
     - NOTE: This file is in the `.gitignore`.
 You'll want to make sure it's not committed (for the obvious reasons)